N.Korea defectors criticised over speculation Kim was ill or dead

 A former senior North Korean diplomat apologized on Monday after saying leader Kim Jong Un was likely so ill he could not stand, days before he emerged in state media chain-smoking and walking briskly at an event attended by hundreds of officials.
-Kim disappeared from state media for weeks, sparking a flurry of speculation about his health and whereabouts, and worry about prospects for the nuclear-armed state in the event of an unexpected succession.
+Kim disappeared from state media for three weeks, an unusually long time, sparking a flurry of speculation about his health and whereabouts, and worry about prospects for the nuclear-armed state in the event of an unexpected succession.

 "Whatever the reasons, I apologize to everyone."
 The other prominent defector elected to parliament, Ji Seong-ho, had said in a media interview he was 99% certain that Kim had died after cardiovascular surgery and an official announcement would come as soon as Saturday.

-South Korea's ruling Democratic Party criticized the pair for carelessness that it said could do more serious than just misinforming the public.
-One party member said they should be excluded from the intelligence and defense committees.
+South Korea's ruling Democratic Party criticized the pair for carelessness and said their mistake could do more serious harm than just misinforming the public.
+One party member urged them to be excluded from the intelligence and defense committees, while another said the defectors contributed little to South Korean society.

-Daily NK, a South Korean news outlet run by North Korean defectors, reported in April that Kim was recovering from a cardiovascular procedure, sparking international speculation about his health.
+A group of activists lodged a complaint with prosecutors accusing Thae, Ji, and the main opposition party chief of spreading false information.
+Ji's party acknowledged he had made "rash, careless" remarks but criticized the ruling party for undermining the two and "instigating hatred" towards them.

+ELUSIVE TRUTH The blunders highlight the difficulty of getting reliable information on secretive North Korea.

 ALSO READ